josephchenhk/qtrader/README.md

-# QTrader: A Light Event-Driven Backtesting Framework
+# QTrader: A Light Event-Driven Algorithmic Trading Engine

-QTrader is a light and flexible event-driven framework that can be used to backtest different algorithmic strategies.
+QTrader is a light and flexible event-driven algorithmic trading engine that can be used to backtest strategies, and seamlessly switch to live trading without any pain.

+## Key features

+* Completely **same code** for backtesting/simulation/live trading

+* Currently only support equity trading

 ## Quick install